ccoutant/dwarf-locations/013-generalize-address-spaces.md

 The DWARF 5 `DW_OP_xderef*` operations allow a value to be converted into an address within a specified address space which is then read.
-But it provides no way to create a memory location description for an address in the non-default address space.
+But it provides no way to create a memory location for an address in the non-default address space.
 For example, GPU variables can be allocated in local scratch pad memory at a fixed address.

 ### Address spaces are not just swizzled pointers